tal-ai/MaKE_EMNLP2021/README.md

 ## Preprocess
 - Please refer to the code: preprocess_data.py
-- The original data: ./data
+- The original data: ./data  (you can read './data/Introduction_data.txt' to understand the data)
 - Our preprocessing results: ./processed_data

 <br>